kedwards/sysinit/roles/sysinit/molecule/README.md

-# Molecule Testing for Sysinit Role
+# Molecule Testing for Reach Role

-This directory contains Molecule scenarios for testing the `sysinit` Ansible role.
+This directory contains Molecule scenarios for testing the `reach` Ansible role.

 ## Overview